hammerheim-game/hammerheim-rules/5-warbands.md

 and are entitled to the best loot (after the Ilkhan of course).
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 6
-Weapons/Armour: An ‘Ard Gits may be equipped with weapons and armour chosen from the Hobgoblin equipment list.
+Weapons/Armor: An ‘Ard Gits may be equipped with weapons and armor chosen from the Hobgoblin equipment list.
 Skills: The ‘Ard Gits may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In addition, the